withastro/docs/glossary.md

 ### Component

-Astro components are the basic building blocks of any Astro project.
+[Astro Components](https://docs.astro.build/en/core-concepts/astro-components/) are the basic building blocks of any Astro project.
 They are HTML-only templating components with no client-side runtime.
 You can spot an Astro component by its file extension: `.astro`.
-Read more about components in the [Astro Components](https://docs.astro.build/en/core-concepts/astro-components/) page.

 ### Islands